 - Ask your pharmacist or doctor whether any of your current medicines can cause dependence.

-- Be especially aware of pain medicines, tranquilizers, sedatives, and sleeping pills.
+- Be especially aware of pain medicines (such as opioids ), tranquilizers, sedatives, and sleeping pills.
 Follow the instructions carefully, and do not take more than the recommended dose.

 - Make sure that your doctors are aware of medicines prescribed by another doctor.
 Use only one pharmacy when getting your prescriptions filled.